Dec 19, 2023

 How much does an engagement ring cost these days?

-FIrst of all, you may have heard of the "three months' salary'' rule for engagement ring shopping.
+First of all, you may have heard of the "three months' salary'' rule for engagement ring shopping.
 How did that come about?
 Turns out this “guidance” evolved from a clever marketing tactic created by the de Beers diamond cartel as a way to sell more diamonds.

-They originally promoted spending one month’s salary back in the 1930s, then increased it to two months’ in the 80s, and later upped it again to three months’ (Source: CNBC, 2023).
+They originally promoted spending one month’s salary back in the 1930s, then increased it to two months in the 80s, and later upped it again to three months (Source: CNBC, 2023).
 Now that you know the underlying truth behind that spending guidance, take it with a grain of salt.

-How much you’ll end up spending is going to be a personal decision based on your income, decision to pay by cash or a loan, your location, and the type of precious metal and gemstone that you choose.
+How much you’ll end up spending is going to be a personal decision based on your income, your decision to pay by cash or a loan, your location, and the type of precious metal and gemstone that you choose.

 Ultimately, there’s no right or wrong amount.
 But if you’re curious, most people compare about 10 rings before making a final decision and spend around $6,000 on average in the US (Source: The Knot, 2023).